-Jesus commands us in Matthew 5:44-46 not only to love our enemies but to even pray for those who persecute us.
+Jesus commands us in Matthew 5:44-46 not only to be considerate of our enemies but to even pray for those who persecute us.
 He further explains that God shows no partiality both to the just and the unjust, so we offer the same grace, compassion, and forgiveness towards them.
 We have to rely on God to do this, for this is quite a feat to accomplish.
 But just like what it says in Philippians 4:13, we can do all things through Jesus, who is the source of our strength.

 Why Do We Have to Love?

 Another thing is we were made after His image and His likeness (Genesis 1:26).
 He gave man the ultimate privilege of being able to think, feel, and be loving like Him.
 We can do it because God made the first move of loving us (1 John 4:19).

 God also cares for us and is so mindful of us.
 As the psalmist says in Psalm 8:4-6, God cares for us so much that He made us just a bit lower than the angels and even crowned us with glory and honor.
 The Lord even made us rulers over His creation!
 Not only that, He wants us to live an abundant life (John 10:10; Romans 8:31-32).